EventStore/EventStore/docs/cluster.md

 ### Read-only replica

-You can add read-only replica nodes, which won't become cluster members and will not take part in elections.
+You can add read-only replica nodes, which will not become cluster members and will not take part in elections.
 Read-only replicas can be used for scaling up reads if you have many catch-up subscriptions and want to off-load cluster members.

 A cluster asynchronously replicates data one way to a node with the read-only replica role.
-You don't need to wait for an acknowledgement message as the node is not part of the quorum.
+The read-only replica node is not part of the cluster, so does not add to the replication requirements needed to acknowledge a write.
 For this reason a node with a read-only replica role does not add much overhead to the other nodes.

 You need to explicitly configure the node as a read-only replica using this setting: